-What is a Certified Dementia Practitioner?
+What Is a Certified Dementia Practitioner?

+The Lakes at Litchfield follows through with the promise to provide individualized care by supporting staff members as they go through training to become a Certified Dementia Practitioner.
 Setting up opportunities for our staff members to further their education and career through certifications is a benefit for both our communities and staff members.
 Being a Certified Dementia Practitioner means more than an added notation to a resume, it is the trusted care and confidence that staff members are able to provide a high standard of care for Members.
 To learn more about the NCCDP’s Alzheimer’s Disease and Dementia Care: Click Here.